 Brussels sprouts.
 Do you like them?
-I thought I hated them pretty much my whole life until…until I had them roasted.
-I thought of Brussels sprouts as mushy little blobs that disintegrate in my mouth and taste like old socks.
+I thought I hated them pretty much my whole life until...I had them roasted.
+Brussels sprouts, in my mind, were mushy little blobs that disintegrated in my mouth and tasted like old socks.
 That's because that's all I'd ever had.
 Brussels sprouts out of the freezer section, steamed to death and then plopped on my plate.
 Yeah, I still hate that kind.
 But maple and mustard glazed roasted Brussels sprouts?
 I can get behind that.

 Oh, anything tastes better roasted, but especially Brussels Sprouts.
 With their little leaves that fall off and get all crunchy when they're roasted.
 And their cute little bodies that look like miniature cabbages.
 I'm smitten.
 Pair that with some carrots, maple syrup and grainy mustard and you have heaven on a plate.
 Seriously.
-That sweet and salt combo cannot be beat.
+That sweet and salty combo cannot be beat.

 This makes a great side dish, or can be served as a main dish on a bed of of rice and chickpeas.
 Once you get through the chopping, the dish comes together very quickly.

 And the carrots you ask?
 They're good for your eyes, of course.
 Rabbits have 20/20 vision and never have to wear glasses because of all the carrots they eat, right?
 Well, I don't know about all that nonsense with the rabbits, but they are actually good for your eyes among many other things.
 They are high in lutein, which is good for eye health, as well as beta-carotene (which is converted into vitamin A in the body) and more of that good old vitamin K.

 So, with all this talk about vitamin K, what's so good about it?
 Vitamin K is a necessary vitamin for bone health and blood clotting.
-Studies have suggested that there is a correlation between low vitamin K intake and osteoporosis, and that vitamin K supports the upkeep of strong bones and improves bone density.
-Yay for vitamin K!
+Studies have suggested that there is a correlation between low Vitamin K intake and osteoporosis, and that Vitamin K supports the upkeep of strong bones and improves bone density.
+Yay for Vitamin K!

 Even if you are a staunch Brussels sprouts hater, perhaps these little nutrition tidbits will encourage you to give them a second (third? fiftieth?) chance.
 Not only are they packed with nutrition from head to toe, this particular recipe is especially tasty.
 The combination of the sweet, the salty, and the tangy mustard is enough to win just about anyone over.
 Enjoy!